Short Guided Meditation Scripts for Beginners

 5-minute body scan script

-> Find a sitting or lying position that feels supported. > Notice the points of contact beneath you. > Bring attention to the feet. > You might feel warmth, coolness, pressure, tingling, or nothing clear. > Move attention through the lower legs and knees. > Let sensations be neutral, pleasant, unpleasant, or hard to name. > Notice the hands. > Feel the palms, fingers, or the absence of strong sensation. > Bring attention to the shoulders. > There is no need to force them down. > Notice the face, jaw, and space around the eyes. > Now sense the whole body resting here. > If attention wanders, return to one body area. > Finish by noticing the room and your next small movement.
+> Find a posture that feels supported and unforced. > Notice where the body makes contact with the surface beneath it. > Bring attention to the lower body. > You might feel warmth, coolness, pressure, tingling, or nothing obvious. > Move attention through the legs at an easy pace. > Let sensations be neutral, pleasant, unpleasant, or hard to name. > Notice the hands. > Feel the palms, fingers, or the simple fact that the hands are here. > Bring attention to the back and chest. > There is no need to correct anything. > Notice the face and the space around the eyes. > Now sense the whole body resting here. > If attention wanders, return to one body area. > Finish by noticing the room and your next small movement.

 Body scan adaptation notes